 Las Vegas isn’t just about the casinos and flashing lights lining the strip.
 It can be a sports lovers paradise if you know the right places to look.
 From sports bars, amazing golf courses and even racing a NASCAR stock car, any sports fan will find something to enjoy.
-If you are unsure about heading to ‘Sin City’ because you fear there will be nothing to entertain you, these 5 must-visit spots will put to bed any unease.
+If you are unsure about heading to ‘Sin City’ because you fear there will be nothing to entertain you, these 5 must-visit spots for sports fans in Las Vegas will put to bed any unease.

 1. Las Vegas Motor Speedway